 - To teach fundamental principles of pharmacology and drug-based therapies for human medical afflictions to students in undergraduate, graduate, and professional degree programs, and to provide impactful and individualized training opportunities for postdoctoral scholars.

-Discovery: To conduct high-impact research that advances our understanding of drug action – from structures and biological mechanisms to clinical translation – while engaging the next generation of scientists and medical professionals in our discovery efforts.
+- To conduct innovative research that advances our understanding of drug action – from the structural basis of drug-receptor interactions and biological signaling mechanisms to clinical translation – while engaging the next generation of scientists in our discovery efforts.

-Service: To make meaningful service contributions to the department, college, university, and community, while also serving as critical resources of scientific expertise at the national and international levels.
+- To make meaningful service contributions to the department, medical school, university, and people of Minnesota, while also serving as critical resources of scientific expertise at the national and international levels.